 As discovered in our 2021 State of the Software Supply Chain report, MTTU (a measure of a project’s dependency update velocity) is strongly associated with improved project security.
 Upgrade responsiveness is particularly important when it comes to resolving security issues with transitive dependencies.
 We created the Sonatype Safety Rating based on the findings.

 Some kitchen tools, like food storage aids, can dramatically improve a chef’s ability to deliver high quality food.
-Similarly, some code-quality analysis solutions, such as Lift, evaluate code you own and code you borrow.
+Similarly, some code-quality analysis solutions evaluate code you own and code you borrow.

 Better manage your ingredients for better form and function